 - Day 3 – BERNINA Red

-Not everyone participated in dress up days, but I must say, everyone was excited to see what we were wearing the next day.
+Not everyone participated in dress up days, but I must say, everyone was excited to see what I was wearing the next day.

 Speaking of eating out